 - 1.1.
-Volume of exports to the Community during the IP - (19) Exports of AN from Russia amounted to 282 Ktonnes during the IP i.e. about 20 % of total Community imports of AN and about 5 % of Community AN consumption.
-These imports are only slightly below the level found in the previous investigation period i.e. 340 Ktonnes between April 1993 and March 1994. - 1.2.
-Market Economy Treatment (MET) and Individual Treatment (IT) - (20) Claims for MET and/or IT were received from three exporting producers.
-As two of these companies later failed to submit their reply to the Commission's questionnaire within a reasonable period of time, it was considered appropriate not to further process their MET/IT claim forms.
+Volume of exports to the Community during the IP - (19) Exports of AN from Russia amounted to 282 000 tonnes during the IP, i.e. about 20 % of total Community imports of AN and about 5 % of Community AN consumption.
+These imports are only slightly below the level found in the previous investigation period, i.e. 340 000 tonnes between April 1993 and March 1994.

+1.2.
+MET and IT

+- (20) Claims for MET and/or IT were received from three exporting producers.
+As two of these companies later failed to submit their reply to the Commission's questionnaire within a reasonable period of time, it was considered appropriate not to process further their MET/IT claim forms.
 Indeed, in the absence of the necessary data for carrying out a dumping calculation, the claims for MET and IT could not be considered.
-These companies were therefore considered as non-cooperating with the investigation and were subsequently informed that the findings would be based on the facts available, in accordance with Article 18 of the basic Regulation. - (21) The third company having submitted a MET/IT claim form was found to have no exports of the product concerned to the Community during the IP.
+These companies were therefore considered as non-cooperating with the investigation and were subsequently informed that the findings would be based on the facts available, in accordance with Article 18 of the basic Regulation. - (21) The third company having submitted an MET/IT claim form was found to have no exports of the product concerned to the Community during the IP.
 In the absence of any actual export sales data for the IP, no dumping calculation was possible in the context of either the expiry review or the interim review.
 Consequently, neither MET nor IT could be considered.